How Hard Is A Master's Degree

 Academic Background and Preparation

 Your academic background plays a significant role in determining the difficulty of a master's degree.
 If you have a strong foundation in your chosen field, you'll likely find the transition to graduate studies smoother.
-However, if you're changing fields or lack relevant experience, you may face a steeper learning curve.
+Even so, if you're changing fields or lack relevant experience, you may face a steeper learning curve.

 • Prior Knowledge: A solid understanding of the fundamental concepts in your field will make it easier to grasp advanced topics.